 Always follow the instructions on the label.
 Do not stop taking this medicine unless your doctor tells you to stop.
-For the first few weeks of treatment you may feel worse before you begin to feel better.
+If you are taking this tablet for a weak heart (heart failure) you may feel worse for the first few weeks of treatment before you begin to feel better.